PrinceCuet77/Javascript/Think-in-a-JS-Way/README.md

 ## Higher Order Functions

 - _Higher Order Function:_
-  - Passing more than one functions as an arguments
+  - Passing a functions to another function as an arguments
   - Returning one function from another function
   - Or both properties can be present at the same time
 - _Example: 01_